MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >    Azure App Service imposes resource limits on hosted apps.
 These limits are determined by the associated App Service plan.
 Make sure your tests validate that the app runs within those limits, For more information, [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits?branch=main#app-service-limits).
 >
 > - **Use health probes to identify unresponsive workers**.
-App Service has built in capabilities that periodically pings a specific path of your application.
-If an instance is unresponsive, it's removed the load balancer and replaced with a new instance.
+App Service has built-in capabilities that periodically ping a specific path of your web application.
+If an instance is unresponsive, it's removed from the load balancer and replaced with a new instance.

 ##### Recommendations